One of the great Thanksgiving traditions is snickering at who is playing quarterback for the Detroit Lions.

 The list of Lions quarterbacks starting on Thanksgiving is an amalgam of draft busts, journeymen, career backups, and former stars whose best days had gone by.

 Giggling at Lions quarterbacks on Thanksgiving, though, has gotten tougher thanks to Matthew Stafford.
-He may only have a 4-5 record on Turkey Day, but that's pretty great for a Detroit QB.
-The former No. 1 overall pick has brought a sense of competency to this moribund franchise with his rocket arm.
+He may only have a 4-6 record on Turkey Day, but that's pretty great for a Detroit QB.
+(Overall, the Lions are 37-42-2 in Thanksgiving games.)
+The former No. 1 overall pick brought a sense of competency to this moribund franchise with his rocket arm... and now he's gone.

 So at the risk of poking too much fun at Detroit's quarterback carousel, here is our (somewhat arbitrary) ranking of the 21 who have started on Thanksgiving for the Lions since the NFL merger (1970).